matteodamico/gcp-docker-vm-ansible/README.md

 # gcp-docker-vm-ansible
+Playbook for provisioning two VMs in Google Cloud Platform (GCP) with Docker.

+### PLEASE SEE THE BRANCH
-Playbook for provisioning two VMs in Google Cloud Platform (GCP) with Docker and Docker Swarm
+*docker_swarm* to run the playbook for provisioning two VMs in Google Cloud Platform (GCP) with Docker and Docker Swarm

  ### First installation